subversionmedia/covid-data/covid.md

 Bavaria vs Germany observational shows normal population use of N95 respirators ineffective https://archive.is/RouQF#ffp2

+The size of the mask pore is about 80 to 500μm (micrometers) or 80,000 to 500,000 nanometers.  https://pubmed.ncbi.nlm.nih.gov/31289698/.
+The size of the virus is about 50 to 200 nanometers, leaving mask pores as 400 to 10,000 times larger than the virus.

 # Ivermectin

 89 patient RCT shows ivermectin effective for treating covid https://www.medrxiv.org/content/10.1101/2021.05.31.21258081v1